Linde 75/25 Argon/CO2 Costs in 2026: Prices by Cylinder Size & Refills

 Map or chart showing regional welding gas price variations

-Regional market swings can cut or raise your welding gas bill by dozens of dollars per cylinder, so check local quotes before you commit to a supplier or program.
-You’ll see Linde quotes near $120 for a 300 cf 75/25 cylinder refill, but nearby markets differ sharply.
-In East Tennessee a 300 cf Argon price was reported at $72; Airgas quoted Argon at $73 and C25 at $78.
+Regional market swings can cut or raise your welding gas bill by dozens of dollars per cylinder.
+Check local quotes before you commit to a supplier or program.
+Linde quotes near $120 for a 300 cf 75/25 cylinder refill.
+But nearby markets differ sharply.
+In East Tennessee, a 300 cf Argon price was $72.
+Airgas quoted Argon at $73 and C25 at $78.
 Members in Michigan noted a 330 cf Argon as low as $54 plus hazmat.
 Those variations matter when you optimize welding techniques, scheduling, and gas storage to reduce run-time costs.

 Location Recent Quote